Shopify/polaris/public/.github/ISSUE_TEMPLATE.md

 ---

 ⚓️ We’re not accepting pull requests at this time<br />
-🗒 This repo is for reporting issues and feature requests only
+🗒 This repository is for reporting issues and feature requests only